 - 1. If a player becomes injured and requires immediate attention, the officials will suspend play to allow medical treatment. - 2.
 If the injured player is unable to continue play, they are replaced by the first player in the queue. - 3.
 To restore the correct number of players, a substitute is then allowed to enter the game, placing themselves at the end of the queue.
-If there were no players in the queue (including the injured player), the substitute is allowed to enter the court directly. - 4.
-In mixed competitions, the substitute must be of the same gender of the injured player and in queue order. - 5.
+If there were no players in the queue (including the injured player), the substitute is allowed to enter the court directly.

+- 4. In mixed competitions, the substitute must be of the same gender of the injured player and in queue order. - 5.
 If medical care or treatment is administered in a reasonably short length of time, in the officials judgement, and the player is not at risk to themselves or others, the individual may remain in the set. - 6.
 Anyone leaving the game due to injury may not re-enter until the start of the next set at the discretion of the officials. - 7.
 The official may order a substitution of an injured player, should that player present an unreasonable risk to themselves and/or other players.

-- 8. In case of participants bleeding, or being discovered to have blood on their uniform, they cannot participate any further in the game until treatment has been administered and there is no blood clearly visible on the person and their clothing. - 9.
-Uniform rule violations will not be enforced if a uniform change is required due to a blood injury.
+Special attention should be given to players, who have received any trauma to the head. - 8.
+In case of participants bleeding, or being discovered to have blood on their uniform, they cannot participate any further in the game until treatment has been administered and there is no blood clearly visible on the person and their clothing. - 9.
+Any possible injured player should be brought outside of the playing area to a treated. - 10.
+Uniform rule violations will not be enforced if a uniform change is required due to a blood injury. - 11.
+For players under 18, teams must adhere to safeguarding policies as specified in the event / league / tournament policies with regards to injury.